-RINEX files are universally used by international organisations, academia, national organisations, all levels of government and private industry.
-Online processing services, such as Geoscience Australia's free online Global Positioning System (GPS) processing service, AUSPOS (GA, 2023), and the CSRS-PPP online Precise Point Positioning (PPP) service provided by Natural Resources Canada (NRCan, 2023), require the user to submit data in RINEX format.
+RINEX files are commonly used by international organisations (e.g. the International GNSS Service, IGS), academia, national organisations (e.g. Geoscience Australia), state government, local government and private surveying companies.
+Online processing services, such as Geoscience Australia's free online Global Positioning System (GPS) processing service, AUSPOS (GA, 2024), and the CSRS-PPP online Precise Point Positioning (PPP) service provided by Natural Resources Canada (NRCan, 2024), require the user to submit data in RINEX format.
 Consequently, it is important that users understand the contents and format of these files.

-The Geocentric Datum of Australia 2020 (GDA2020) is Australia's national datum and based on a single, nationwide least squares network adjustment that rigorously propagates uncertainty (Harrison et al., 2023).
-DCS Spatial Services, a unit of the NSW Department of Customer Service (DCS), is responsible for the establishment, maintenance and improvement of the survey control network in New South Wales (NSW), which comprises more than 250,000 survey marks on public record made available to users via the Survey Control Information Management System (SCIMS).
+DCS Spatial Services, a unit of the NSW Department of Customer Service (DCS), is responsible for the establishment, maintenance and improvement of the state's survey control network, which comprises more than 250,000 survey marks on public record made available to users via the Survey Control Information Management System (SCIMS).
+The backbone of the NSW survey control network is provided by CORSnet-NSW, Australia's largest state-owned and operated GNSS Continuously Operating Reference Station (CORS) network.
+CORSnet-NSW currently consists of 209 stations, providing fundamental positioning infrastructure that is authoritative, accurate, reliable and easy-to-use for a wide range of applications (e.g. Janssen et al., 2016; DCS Spatial Services, 2024a).
 DCS Spatial Services uses RINEX files in providing services to its customers and the broader surveying profession as well as interacting with federal counterparts to support national initiatives.

-Focussing on GNSS observation files, this paper provides a brief history of the RINEX format, outlines examples of recent RINEX format versions and discusses the editing of RINEX observation files.
+This paper provides a brief history of the RINEX format and outlines examples of recent RINEX format versions.
+It then discusses the editing of RINEX observation files and how GNSS data contributes to datum modernisation in NSW.
+This also includes the requirements for successful industry-observed AUSPOS datasets to be submitted to DCS Spatial Services for the maintenance of the NSW survey control network and the timely update of survey information in SCIMS.

-Brief history of RINEX
+2 A BRIEF HISTORY OF RINEX